lramac3/liri-node-app/Readme.md

 ### Commands

-If you downloaded the liri-node-app1 package then enter the commands listed in the example below to look up info.
-Once user enters liri in command line and hits enter, liri reminds the user to enter an action and a search term.
+If you downloaded the liri-node-app1 package enter the commands listed in the example below to look up info.
+Once user enters liri in command line and hits enter, LIRI reminds the user to enter an action and a search term.

 ![just-liri](https://user-images.githubusercontent.com/28829258/52517247-ab7c8080-2c06-11e9-9e64-1c7988e4a6a9.png)

-If the action  or search term is mispelled liri reminds the user to enter the command format that needs to be entered in the command line.
+In case the action  or search term is mispelled LIRI reminds the user to enter the command format that needs to be entered in the command line.

 ![liri-incomplete-action](https://user-images.githubusercontent.com/28829258/52517271-19c14300-2c07-11e9-8308-b05e6f904b5d.png)
-Before you use the liri do-what-it-says make sure to include random.txt file in the directory you are running the liri command from and has a text like spotify-this-song,"I Want it That Way" OR concert-this,"Elton John" OR movie-this,"Avengers"
+Before you use the liri do-what-it-says make sure to include random.txt file in the directory you are running the LIRI command from and has a text like spotify-this-song,"I Want it That Way" OR concert-this,"Elton John" OR movie-this,"Avengers"

 Example:
 ```